Background Image - Interior photo of Bridgewater Corporate Center.

 • Effective risk culture and awareness model with ongoing training initiatives

 Bridgewater maintains a roadmap to ensure ongoing investment and enhancements to our cybersecurity program.
-In 2022, we continued to enhance our cybersecurity-related SOX Control framework, began making improvements to identify access management processes, and further enhanced our critical vendor due diligence processes with an eye toward cyber and information security.
+In 2023, we continued to enhance our cybersecurity-related SOX Control framework, made improvements to identify access management processes, and further enhanced our critical vendor due diligence processes with an eye toward cyber and information security.

 All team members are required to complete an annual information security training course.
 In addition, social engineering training and education is conducted throughout the year.